-Checking out other photography blogs is a great way to get ideas for your own work, pushing you to create amazing new stuff, which, in turn, you can use to improve your photography portfolio—and land you more clients and gigs.
-(You may even be inspired to start a photo blog of your own!)
+Checking out other photography blogs is a great way to get ideas for your work, pushing you to create amazing new content, which you can use to improve your photography portfolio—and land you more clients and gigs.
+(You may even be inspired to start a photoblog of your own!)

-Whether you’re hoping to capture still life with the finesse of Jeff Wall, broaden your range of skills through more technical-based tutorials, or simply find that extra edge for your wedding photography business, there’s a photo blog for you.
-Let’s check out 23 of our favorite blogs that will give you all the tips and techniques to take your photography work to the next level.
+Whether you’re hoping to capture still life with the finesse of Jeff Wall, broaden your range of skills through more technical-based tutorials, or simply find that extra edge for your wedding photography business, there’s a photoblog for you.

 Tutorial Photography Blogs